Dryer having problems with a loud dryer with heavy loads?

 Dryer keeps shutting off after about 10 minutes.

-If your dryer keeps shutting off after its been running for a while, then this may mean that the motor is overheating.
+If your dryer keeps shutting off after it has been running for a while, then this may mean that the motor is overheating.
 This problem could be solved by just cleaning the motor as best as possible with a vacuum and if you have access to compressed-air blow it out.

 Dryer isn’t producing heat.